 What is good for us all is happiness.

-If your conception of your own happiness includes being healthy and how to do meditation is a new subject for you, please just keep reading.
+If the conception of your own happiness includes being healthy and how to do meditation is a new subject for you, please just keep reading.

 Meditate to improve your life on all levels